haitranquang-official/Viettel-Digital-Talent-Program-2022/Practice-6/Tran-Quang-Hai/Microservices or monoliths.md

 ## 2.1.
 First Project - Bad Practice

-### I was very excited to participate in a project that used microservice architecture, especially when I saw the GitLab organization page which had like 20+ repositories.
+### I was very excited to participate in a start-up project that used microservice architecture, especially when I saw the GitLab organization page which had like 20+ repositories.
 I was naive, still...

 <figure>
 <img src="imgs/4-Microservices First.png" style="width:100%"></img>